 Best for: Italian sandwiches, hidden gems, casual lunch

 Sandwiches are served on either traditional focaccia or strecci doppio, a pan-baked focaccia-style loaf.
-Some of the best sellers include:
+The best sellers tell you everything you need to know about the place:

 - Il Tradizionale: hot capicola, salami, pepperoni, and ham with lettuce, tomato, hot peppers, and onion